cooper-org/cooper/README.md

         # of the loss, call for gradient computation, the primal and dual updates and zero_grad
         compute_cmp_state_kwargs = {"model": model, "inputs": inputs, "targets": targets}
         roll_out = cooper_optimizer.roll(compute_cmp_state_kwargs=compute_cmp_state_kwargs)
-        # `roll_out` is a struct containing the loss, last CMPState, and the primal
+        # `roll_out` is a namedtuple containing the loss, last CMPState, and the primal
         # and dual Lagrangian stores, useful for inspection and logging
 ```